MicrosoftDocs/power-platform/power-virtual-agents/clone-existing-bot.md

 ---
 title: Create a preview bot from the content of an existing bot (preview)
-description: Create a preview bot by cloning the content of an existing bot in Microsoft Microsoft Copilot Studio preview. ms.date: 03/24/2023 ms.topic: how-to
+description: Create a preview bot by cloning the content of an existing bot in Microsoft Copilot Studio preview. ms.date: 03/24/2023 ms.topic: how-to
 author: iaanw